01Sriharsha/reservease-table-reservation-app/README.md

 ## Deployment

-DineTable is deployed on Vercel and uses NeonDB's Postgresql database for production.
+Reservease is deployed on Vercel and uses NeonDB's Postgresql database for production.